AgentPenguinC/schems/README.md

 - Additional Notes:
   - You must break and rebuild all cannons before trying to shoot it, or it will assemble incorrectly.
   - Upon assembling the truck, you will have to glue the back of the truck together again, because glue does not carry over upon assembling ships.

+### Dreadnought
+- Schematic Name: dreadnought_6.nbt
+- Version: 1.18.2 Forge
+- Mods Required: Create, Valkyrien Skies, Valkyrien Skies Tournament (Latest Dev Build Here: https://github.com/ConstantDust/VS_tournament-Vintage/releases/tag/v1.0.0-beta3-0.5), Create: Big Cannons, Create: Alloyed, Create: Crystal Clear, Create: Deco, Decorative Blocks, 'Dustrial Decor
+- Additional Notes:
+  - You must break and rebuild all cannons before trying to shoot them, or they will assemble incorrectly.
+  - Some logical parts of the ship may break upon assembly, such as the automatic reloading logic.
+If this happens, paste another schematic into your world of the ship and try replacing the broken parts on the assembled ship with their equivalents on the unassembled one.
+  - You will have to replace the belts on the sides of the ship once it is assembled, as they will be glitched.